mokuda2/senioryearreflection/_posts/2022-01-01-The-Head-and-the-Heart.md

 I guess that explained where my boring-man genes came from.

 “Everyone has different strengths and weaknesses,” Dad continued.
 “We’re not a very expressive family.
 I think one of the reasons why people have a hard time talking to Mom is because she doesn’t open up.
-And our children are like that, times 2.
+And our children are like that, times two.
 I used to be that way too.
 I was really shy talking to girls.”

 “What about talking to guys?”

 “I think I just had a hard time talking to people in general.
-But now after all of the church callings I’ve had, they got me out of my comfort zone, and I had to talk to people.
+But now after all the church callings I’ve had, they got me out of my comfort zone, and I had to talk to people.
 I’ve become a lot better and more confident.
 But when you’re interested in a girl, if you were to go on a date, you’d have to ask her.”

 “Why would I be interested in her?”